MikeDigitize/Getting_Started_With_TDD/README.md

 "Joe's Euro millions lottery ball generator..."

 And let's do a sweep to make sure we have consistency in conventions used within the code.

+Joe's Euro millions lottery ball generator...
+...Joe needs to be given 7 balls
+...Joe needs the first 5 to be between 1 and 50
+...Joe needs the last 2 to be between 1 and 12
+...Joe expects to get whole numbers
+...Joe expects to get a 50 or a 1 from the first set if he draws 500 times
+...Joe expects to get a 12 or a 1 from the second set if he draws 500 times
+...Joe cannot receive doubles in a set
+...Joe need the balls in each set to be returned in numerical order.

 Now the test suite reads like a story; clearly mapping out each requirement and the corresponding live code example to show how it works.

 *Job done.*

+Let's just remind ourselves of a few of the devices we've used to help ourselves get through this.

+Before starting development ask -

+* *What's the user story for this ticket?*
+* *What's the set of requirements?*

+Categorise the user story and requirements into -

+* *What's the interface?
+How is this thing consumed?
+And what does it return?*
+* *What's the data?
+What does it get initialised with?
+What are constants?
+What's going to change?*
+* *What's the logic it need to achieve the desired effect?
+What computations does it have to make to give a correct output?*

+As you're about to start, remember -

+* *It's ok to prototype a concept in code first, particularly if you don't have a clear understanding of it*

+Whilst developing, ask yourself -

+* *Is this easy to test?*
+* *What's the minimum I need to test to give me confidence, when refactoring?*
+* *If I return in three months' time will this test suite still make sense?*

+And finally remember -

+* *to ensure your tests are decoupled and can run in any order, with any arguments*
+* *to prefer testing the interface, not the implementation*

+These rules may not be applicable to all situations but they're effective enough to make them worth remembering.

-Writing code in this way is highly rewarding.
+Writing code in this way can feel highly rewarding.
 We've written the functionality thoughtfully.
 We have high confidence it works.
-It should be easy to maintain because of the thoughtful and methodical way we've wrote it.
+It should be easy to maintain because of the considered and methodical way we've tackled it.
 We've earnt our wages!

 _TDD should not be thought of as separate to development, testing code is simply part of what good developer's do._

 ## New Requirement Time!

-A new requirement has just come in.
+A new requirement has just come in!
 We now need to add functionality to draw the UK lottery too...
 See if you can repeat the process and build it successfully, good luck!